-> This is a story of a very gifted and wildly popular pop musician/composer who walked away from it all.
+This is a story of a very gifted and wildly popular pop musician/composer who simply stopped releasing new music.

-> So why the negative feedback from some critics and fans?
+So why the negative feedback from some critics and fans?
 Perhaps they were simply reacting to the tone of the album.
 It's possessed of anger, cynicism, and resignation.
 These emotions and themes were nothing new for Joel, but not since 1982's The Nylon Curtain had he released such a downer collection.
 In fact, the three songs that got radio play (the title track, All About Soul, and Lullabye) are the only fully positive songs on the record.

 It also doesn't help that the album is a slow starter.
 Opening song No Man's Land is a guitar heavy condemnation of modern society.
 Billy had written eloquently about societal ills before (such as the plights of working men and women on Allentown and The Downeaster "Alexa"), but here ham-fistedly takes lower-rung topics like mega-malls, tabloids, and television.
 Great Wall of China is similarly bitter, and at first blush appears to be a pretty good break-up tune.
 However, further analysis points to the song being about a business partner or manager of some sort, given that it's addressed toward a man, and the line "In lieu of diamonds, gold, and platinum / Reminders will still shine bright."
 The song is quite strong melodically, with a definite mid-period Beatles feel.